Revenge-class battleship: Second World War

 With the start of war in August 1939, Revenge and Resolution were assigned to the Channel Force, based in Portland, while Royal Sovereign served with the Home Fleet.
 Ramillies was by this time at Alexandria, Egypt, where she remained until early October, when she was sent to search for the German heavy cruiser Admiral Graf Spee in the Indian Ocean.
 At the same time, Resolution and Revenge were sent to the South Atlantic Command to participate in the hunt for Admiral Graf Spee, but before they arrived they were sent to the North Atlantic Escort Force to cover convoys from Canada to Britain.
 They carried gold bullion to Canada to safeguard it during the war during this period.
 Royal Oak remained in Scapa Flow during this period, and on 14 October, the U-boat U-47 broke through the harbour defences and torpedoed Royal Oak, sinking her at her mooring and killing 833.
 Ramillies covered troop convoys from Australia to Egypt, including those that carried the 2nd New Zealand Expeditionary Force and the Second Australian Imperial Force in late 1939 and early 1940.

 Resolution took part in the Norwegian Campaign, seeing action at the Battles of Narvik in April 1940.
 The following month she was struck by a German bomb, but was not seriously damaged.
 Also in May, Ramillies was assigned to the Mediterranean Fleet in anticipation of Italy's entry into the war.
 The following month, Resolution had joined Force H, and on 3 July she participated in the destruction of the French Fleet at Mers-el-Kebir.
 Following the Italian declaration of war, Ramillies bombarded Italian positions in Italian Libya in mid-August.
 In September, Resolution steamed south to Dakar with Force H to neutralise French warships there, but during the Battle of Dakar, she was torpedoed and badly damaged by a French submarine.
 In October, Revenge bombarded the port of Cherbourg in occupied France to destroy German supplies being assembled for the planned invasion of Britain, Operation Sealion.
 Ramillies was present with the convoy that was attacked by Italian warships during the Battle of Cape Spartivento in late November but she was not involved in the battle.

 Wartime changes to the battleships were generally limited to augmenting their deck armour, their anti-aircraft suites and the addition of radars.
 Each ship received a pair of quadruple two-pounder mounts and anywhere from 10 (Revenge and Resolution) to 42 (Royal Sovereign) 20 mm Oerlikon guns.
 Radars were added beginning in 1941, including early-warning, search and fire-control systems.
 Armour plates 2 in thick were added over the magazines on Resolution, Royal Sovereign and, partially, in Ramillies in 1941–1942.
-To increase the accommodations available for the greatly-enlarged wartime crew, the four forward six-inch guns were removed from each ship in 1943, except for Resolution, which only lost two guns.
+To increase the accommodation available for the greatly-enlarged wartime crew, the four forward six-inch guns were removed from each ship in 1943, except for Resolution, which only lost two guns.